-Some people find tricksters in the city where they lurk in alleys, coffee shops, and subways to help decipher the backstories and ironies of urban life.
+Some people find tricksters in the city, where they lurk in alleys, coffee shops, and subways.
 Others find tricksters in brooding mountains that tell ancient truths.
 Football stadiums, gambling casinos—they have tricksters as well.
 For all I know there might even be tricksters in shopping malls.

 I met Patowmack only recently, but when I did, I was prepared by a lifetime of experience.